-A recent Supreme Court decision not to hear a mining association appeal upholds 2012 protections for the Grand Canyon region.
+A 2018 Supreme Court decision not to hear a mining association appeal upholds 2012 protections for the Grand Canyon region.

 In 2012, Secretary of the Interior Ken Salazar withdrew roughly a million acres from mining around the Grand Canyon.
 The withdrawal did not impact valid existing rights as of that date, but would prevent future mining claims in the area.
 Part of the reasoning for the withdrawal was that mining would impact many cultural, spiritual, and traditional resources within the area.